 Now specify what should be sent when the control is blocked.
-On release, the control variable follows the rule again.

-When blocked, the control variable shall not be sent send a specific value Value (in %) (if a value is sent) 0 100
+When blocked, the control variable shall • not be sent • send a specific value Value (in %) (if a value is sent) 0 100

 In case of a common control variable for heating and cooling, 0 is always transmitted as a fixed value.